Get It From the Library

 - Paste your desired article title into Google Scholar and then select the UC-eLinks button to the right of the title in the results list.
 On the UC-eLinks screen, use the "Request this from the library" link to request the article through Interlibrary Loan.

-- Paste your desired article title into UCSB Library Search.
+- Paste your desired article title into UC Library Search.
 Click on the title to view the record and then select the Interlibrary Loan option.